uom-resquant/modelling_book/docs/08_logistic_regression.md

 </div>
 ```

-Same information, but much better!
+It's the same information but much better!
 Much less cluttered.
 We can see the frequency distribution *and* the **marginal frequencies**---i.e., totals by rows and columns which appear along the right and the bottom.
 We can also see the row percentages, which allows us to conclude that Black arrestees tend to receive a harsher treatment than White arrestees.

 This can sound a bit confusing now.
-But as long as you remember your dependent should always define the columns, and therefore you should ask for the row percentages, you should be fine.
+But as long as you remember, your dependent should always define the columns, and therefore, you should ask for the row percentages, and you should be fine.
 There are always students who get this wrong in the assignments and lose points as a result.
 Don't let it be you.

 The second rule for reading cross-tabulations the right way is this: **You make the comparisons across the right percentages in the direction where they do not add up to a hundred**.
 Another way of saying this is that you compare the percentages for each level of your dependent variable across the levels of your independent variable.
 In this case, we would, for example, compare the police decision to release arrestees with a summons or take them to the station.
 Looking at the first column only---arrestees who were not released, i.e., who received a harsher treatment---we can see that Black individuals are 26% and White individuals are 14%.
 Looking at the second column only---arrestees who were released with a summons---we can see that Black individuals are 74% and White individuals are 86%.

 **Your turn!** Using cross-tabulations, what do you conclude about the association between the following variables:

-+ Do arrestees with a citizenship status tend to receive a harsher treatment by the police?
++ Do arrestees with a citizenship status tend to receive harsher treatment by the police?

 <details>
 <summary><i>Reveal answer!</i></summary>

 In this case, police treatment is our dependent variable.
-We operationalise it using the `released` variable, which indicates whether arrestees were released with a summons or received a harsher treatment.
-Citizenship status is our independent variable, and the variable `citizen` indicates whether arrestees have are Canadian citizens or not.
+We operationalise it using the `released` variable, which indicates whether arrestees were released with a summons or received harsher treatment.
+Citizenship status is our independent variable, and the variable `citizen` indicates whether arrestees are Canadian citizens or not.
 Given that they are both categorical (binary) variables, we produce a cross-tabulation to assess whether they are associated.

 We know that 17.07% arrestees received a harsher treatment and 82.93% were released with a summons.
 If citizenship status is not associated with police treatment (i.e., if the null hypothesis is true), we should expect roughly similar proportions among both citizens and non-citizens.
 If, however, proportions across citizens and non-citizens are different, that would serve as evidence that the two variables could be associated.